 When you create an Azure Kubernetes Service (AKS) cluster, you can select from two networking options: Basic or Advanced.

 The Basic networking option is the default configuration for AKS cluster creation.
 The network configuration of the cluster and its pods is managed completely by Azure, and is appropriate for deployments that do not require custom VNet configuration.
 You do not have control over network configuration such as subnets or the IP address ranges assigned to the cluster when you select Basic networking.

 Nodes in an AKS cluster configured for Basic networking use the kubenet Kubernetes plugin.

 Advanced networking places your pods in an Azure Virtual Network (VNet) that you configure, providing them automatic connectivity to VNet resources and integration with the rich set of capabilities that VNets offer.
-Advanced networking is currently available only when deploying AKS clusters in the Azure portal or with a Resource Manager template.
+Advanced networking is available when deploying AKS clusters with the Azure portal, Azure CLI, or with a Resource Manager template.

 Nodes in an AKS cluster configured for Advanced networking use the Azure Container Networking Interface (CNI) Kubernetes plugin.

 Advanced networking provides the following benefits: